sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 * metascience class for some of these ideas <3
 * mike for letting me always go rogue
 * os & avery for STS recs

-Add specific ethics section to introduction
-- we should not as scientists aspire to put all scientific knowledge in the hands of one of the largest, most abusive corporations on the planet.
-- we should not aspire to duplicate the platformization model where hundreds of startups compete to solve the same problem with little incentive for interoperability and every incentive for partial solutions that keep them in business.
-We whould not believe the best we can hope for is relying on subscriptions to 20 disjointed SaaS products as the fundament of human scientific knowledge.
-- dubious ethics are literally everywhere: https://datum.org/

-!! need 2 be clear that we're no longer talking about "datasets" anymore --- we're talking about referring to the data by what it is.

-!! when people have disabilities we make ramps, not bully them into climbing up the stairs.

-!! have struggled with how to write/structure this, and so this order reflects the plausible order of adoption, and i'll try to call otu the nonlinear effects of the different components as we go. that is also to say do not be surprised if the first few steps feel basic, it'll take a few combos to really start the ride.
+* add rest from presentation

 # The State of Things

-## The Fragmentation of Systems Neuroscience

-[comment]: # Suppose, for drama's sake, scientists, untethered by an ethics board and illuminated only by the lightning in their dark and stormy castle laboratory[^1], gave Idealized Science[^2] a body.
-Not quite the Fisher-Price-nice single body pushed by Big Mono-Corporealism, but a churning sentient gas erupting at all surfaces with pseudopod nebulae of empirical deviations, fissile and pendulous, abandoned like the legs of a retreating starfish in the face of overwhelming counterevidence.
-The scientists note it doesn't move forwards, or grow, per se, but nibbles at the radioactive holograms billowing from vents on the floor of reality to resolve the latent paradoxes of its body.
-Like a ballerina it arcs out of balance on one toe into impossible shapes so that in its momentum the bundle of its limbs can return to the placid rest of first position.

-[^1]: Come on, say it out loud, give the syllables the sinister weight they deserve for castle labs, "lah-BORE-ah-tore-ee"

-[^2]: Given their experience as zookeepers of Idealized Science, experiments with Actual Science have been indefinitely postponed.

-At all scales, systems neuroscience is fragmented, and its movement as a unified body is mostly a trick of the light, where only the localized patches cohere.
+## Infrastructuring what is Deinfrastructured

+(initial sentence re: we use computers all day and it's really hard and takes up all of our time. make sure to specify for systems neuro.)

 We work in technical islands that range from individual researchers, to labs, consortia, and at their largest a few well-funded organizations.
 Our knowledge dissemination systems are as nimble as the static pdfs and ephemeral conference talks that they have been for decades (save for the godforsaken Science Twitter that we all correctly love to hate).
 Experimental instrumentation except for that at the polar extremes of technological complexity or simplicity is designed and built custom, locally, and on-demand.
 Software for performing experiments is a patchwork of libraries that satisfy some of the requirements of the experiment, sewn together by some uncommented script written years ago by a grad student who left the lab long-since.
 The technical knowledge to build both instrumentation and software is fragmented and unavailable as it sifts through the funnels of word-limited methods sections and never-finished documentation.
 And O Lord Let Us Pray For The Data, born into this world without coherent form to speak of, indexable only by passively-encrypted notes in a paper lab notebook, dressed up for the analytical ball once before being mothballed in ignominy on some unlabeled external drive.

-Rather than a screedy airing of unrelated dirty laundry, I argue that these problems have a shared cause: the state of our **infrastructure**.
-Far from the siren song it sounds in my ears, many probably hear infrastructure and think "oh like roads and water and stuff, \*yawn\* *boring!"* (and I ask the rest to permit me the rhetorical strawperson for a moment).

-**No!
-Not Boring!
-Magic!** We go and get water where it lives and bring it snaking through a magnificent labyrinth of pipes filters and pumps *directly into your house.* Sometimes multiple places in your house, wherever you want it!
-And it's practically *free*[^inus].
-People pay $9 a month for Netflix, how much do you think you would pay a for-profit company for a *water subscription?* **Infrastructure makes formerly impossible things so trivial you forget about them.**

-[^inus]: In this paragraph I am of course only referring to many parts of the urbanized United States (with many exceptions) to illustrate the luxury of infrastructure.
-Water availability is a global humanitarian crisis increasingly exacerbated by climate change, confoundingly also caused by other forms of infrastructure, which is why it's essential to think about the unintended consequences and ethical implications of the kind of infrastructure we build.
+In sum, all the ways our use and relations with computers are idiosyncratic and improvised are not isolated, but a symptom of a broader deficit in **digital infrastructure** for science.
+The yawning mismatch between our ambitions of what digital technology *should* allow us to do and the state of digital infrastructure hints at the magnitude of the problem: the degree to which the symptoms of digital deinfrastructuring define the daily reality of science is left as an exercise to the reader.

+If the term infrastructure conjures images of highways and plumbing, then surely digital infrastructure would be flattered at the association.
+By analogy they illustrate many of its promises and challenges: when designed to, it can make practically impossible things trivial, allowing the development by cities by catching water where it lives and snaking it through tubes and tunnels sometimes directly into your kitchen.
+Its absence or failure is visible and impactful, as in the case of power outages.
+There is no guarantee that it "optimally" satisfies some set of needs for the benefit of the greatest number of people, as in the case of the commercial broadband duopolies.
+It exists not only as its technical existence, but also as an embodied and shared set of social practices, and so even when it does exist its final form is not inevitable or final; as in the case of bottled water producers competing with municipal tap water on a behavioral basis despite being dramatically less efficient and most costly.
+Finally it is not socially or ethically neutral, where the impact of failure to build or maintain it is not equally shared, as in the case of the racially disproportionate impact of the Flint, Michigan water crisis {% cite michicancivilrightscommissionFlintWaterCrisis2017 %}.

 Or, maybe a more formal definition: